muratk5n/thirdwave/en/README.md

 Verification for the "new social media" will be easy - governments run their own MD servers, whoever they give usernames to are automatically verified.
-For celebrities, or other notable characters for-private servers can offer such a service.
+For celebrities, or other notable characters for-private servers can offer a similar service.

 ---